NAHGTWA/Ansible/README.md

 # Ansible Playbooks for STIG Compliance and CMMC 2.0
+## Changes only matter to me, but it would be cool if you liked them too!
 ## Overview

 This repository contains a collection of Ansible playbooks designed to automate the implementation of Security Technical Implementation Guides (STIGs) and Cybersecurity Maturity Model Certification (CMMC 2.0) requirements across various systems.